annotation/stam/README.md

 Note that there is no ``Map`` type to associate further nested key/value pairs.
 If you want to express nested relations, you *MUST* use `Annotation`s on `Annotation`s (i.e. using `AnnotationSelector`).

+### Class: TextSelection

+Instances of this class make up the (reverse) index held by `TextResource`, it *SHOULD NOT* be serialised to file.
+The job of the reverse index, is to link text offsets, for the given resource, back to annotations.
+Usage of the reverse index and this  `TextSelection` class is a *RECOMMENDATION*, implementations *MAY* decide to implement this differently.

+Whenever an annotation on the text is added (i.e. an annotation with a `TextSelector`, or an annotation that indirectly refers to another annotation with a TextSelector), a `TextSelection` *SHOULD* added to the reverse index.

+To facilitate search, implementations are *RECOMMENDED* to keep all `TextSelection` in the reverse index in sorted order, where the order is based on the offsets.
+We do not prescribe how to implement this.

 ## Serialisation Formats